Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Introduction (1 hour)

-Biology as a Science.
+Biology as a science.
 The place of biology in the system of sciences.
 The importance of biology for understanding the scientific picture of the world.
-Biological research methods.
+Methods of biological research.
 The concept of "life".
 Modern scientific ideas about the essence of life.
 The importance of biological science in human activity.

 Demonstrations: portraits of biologists; scheme “Relationship of biology with other sciences”.